1941 (film): Music

-The musical score for 1941 was composed and conducted by John Williams.
+The musical score for 1941 was composed and conducted by John Williams and performed by the Hollywood Studio Symphony.
 The titular march is used throughout the film and is perhaps the most memorable piece written for it.
 (Spielberg has said it is his favorite Williams march.)
-The score also includes a swing composition titled "Swing, Swing, Swing" composed by John Williams.
-In addition, the score includes a sound-alike version of Glenn Miller's "In the Mood", and two 1940s recordings by The Andrews Sisters, "Daddy" and "Down by the Ohio".
+The score also includes a swing composition titled "Swing, Swing, Swing" composed by Williams.
+In addition, the score includes a sound-alike version of Glenn Miller's "In the Mood", and two original 1940s recordings by The Andrews Sisters, "Daddy" and "Down by the Ohio".
 The Irish tune "The Rakes of Mallow", is heard during the riot at the USO.

 The LaserDisc and DVD versions of the film have isolated music channels with additional cues not heard on the first soundtrack album.

+The 1941 soundtrack album was originally released in 1979 by Arista Records.

 In 2011, La-La Land Records, in conjunction with Sony Music and NBCUniversal, issued an expanded 2-CD soundtrack of the complete John Williams score as recorded for the film, plus never-before-heard alternative cues, source music, and a remastered version of the original album.
 Disc One, containing the film score, presents the music as Williams originally conceived based on early cuts of the movie.

 Release

 The film was previewed at approximately two and a half hours, but Columbia Pictures and Universal Pictures, which both had a major financial investment, felt it was too long to be a blockbuster.
 The initial theatrical release was edited down to just under two hours, against Spielberg's wishes.
-Additionally, the release of the film was delayed by a month after a preview screening to investors in Dallas received negative reviews to allow Spielberg to reedit the first 45 minutes of the film.
+Additionally, after a preview screening to investors in Dallas received negative reviews, the release of the film was delayed by a month to allow Spielberg to reedit the first 45 minutes of the film.

 The film premiered at the Cinerama Dome in Hollywood on December 13, 1979, before opening to the public the following day.